Cyber Monday headphone deals 2021: Cheap AirPods, Bose, Sony earbuds and more

-There are so many pre-Cyber Monday 2021 headphone deals to be had right now while we are in one of the biggest shopping events of the year.
+There are so many early Cyber Monday 2021 headphone deals to be had right now while we are in one of the biggest shopping events of the year.
 There is no better time to get the industry's best headphones at their lowest prices of the year.

 And that's music to ears of bargain hunters searching for their perfect set of cans or buds.